microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult.md

   - `[Task <IMicrosoftGraphIdentityGovernanceTask>]`: task
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[Arguments <IMicrosoftGraphKeyValuePair[]>]`: Arguments included within the task.
 For guidance to configure this property, see Configure the arguments for built-in Lifecycle Workflow tasks.
+Required.
     - `[Category <String>]`: lifecycleTaskCategory
     - `[ContinueOnError <Boolean?>]`: A boolean value that determines if the failure of this task stops the subsequent workflows from running.
+Optional.
     - `[Description <String>]`: A string that describes the purpose of the task for administrative use.
+Optional.
     - `[DisplayName <String>]`: A unique string that identifies the task.
-Supports $filter(eq) and orderBy.
+Required.Supports $filter(eq, ne) and orderBy.
-    - `[ExecutionSequence <Int32?>]`: An integer that states in what order the task will run in a workflow.
+    - `[ExecutionSequence <Int32?>]`: An integer that states in what order the task will run in a workflow.Supports $orderby.
     - `[IsEnabled <Boolean?>]`: A boolean value that denotes whether the task is set to run or not.
-Supports $filter(eq, ne) and orderBy.
+Optional.Supports $filter(eq, ne) and orderBy.
     - `[TaskDefinitionId <String>]`: A unique template identifier for the task.
-For more information about the tasks that Lifecycle Workflows currently supports and their unique identifiers, see supported tasks
+For more information about the tasks that Lifecycle Workflows currently supports and their unique identifiers, see supported tasks.
+Required.Supports $filter(eq, ne).
     - `[TaskProcessingResults <IMicrosoftGraphIdentityGovernanceTaskProcessingResult[]>]`: The result of processing the task.

 INPUTOBJECT <IIdentityGovernanceIdentity>: Identity Parameter